 - Maintain a healthy diet

-Some schools may continue meal services during dismissal or closings to allow families to pick up food.
+Some schools continued meal services for students during the initial COVID lockdown periods, and may begin these services again if they are forced to close.
 Tap into available services that can reduce your stress and workload.

 Here are some resources to help manage your health, mental stress and financial hardship: